 7. Enable Self-Service BI for Clinicians and Managers Finally, empowering healthcare teams with safe, intuitive analytics increases BI adoption.

 Provide pre-defined, governed datasets tailored to clinical, operational, and financial roles.
 Apply guardrails that prevent PHI exposure or unauthorized data combinations.
-Real-World Case Studies Real-world healthcare organizations are already seeing major benefits from modern BI migration .
-These examples show how moving to cloud-native analytics platforms transforms clinical, operational, and financial performance.
+Real-World Case Studies Already, modern BI migration is bringing significant benefits to the real-world healthcare organizations.
+These are some of the ways in which migration to cloud-native analytics platforms alters clinical, operational, and financial performance.

 Case Study 1: Cleveland Clinic – Migrated to Microsoft Azure for BI Cleveland Clinic is one of the world’s leading healthcare systems, and it needs a modern way to manage its growing volume of clinical and research data.
 Therefore, the organization migrated to Microsoft Azure to support advanced BI and analytics workloads.